-- Two four-hour laboratory science courses - Three additional credit hours in mathematics, science, or technology in this area.
+- Two four-hour laboratory science courses - Three additional credit hours in mathematics, science, or technology

+Transfer Students: Transfer evaluation of courses in Area D is on a course-by-course basis.
+SPSU will accept any approved course in this area.
 If you have completed Area D at your original institution, Southern Polytechnic State University will accept this area in its entirety.
 If the area has not been completed, you will be required to take additional course work to complete the necessary hours.